AyushSehrawat/eco-bot/README.md

 # EcoBot
-A Economy Bot made using py-cord and mongoDB
+A Economy Bot made using discord.py and mongoDB

 -------------------------